ceejbot/soulsy/README.md

 - [nanosvg](https://github.com/memononen/nanosvg) (for rastering the svgfiles)
 - [imgui](https://github.com/ocornut/imgui) (for displaying ui elements)

-If you have [just](https://just.systems) installed, the justfile has recipes for convenient setup and builds. `cargo install just` if you do not have it.
+There are a number of development conveniences in the [justfile](https://just.systems), including build and archive recipes for Powershell. `cargo install just` if you do not have it.

 `cargo --doc open` displays programmer documentation for the Rust side of the plugin.
 The C++ side is commented, but not to the same degree.
 (It's a lot more code right now, and most of it is forked code!)